expo/expo/docs/pages/build-reference/ios-capabilities.md

 ## Enabling

-If a supported entitlement is present in the entitlements file, then running `eas build` will enable it on Apple Developer Portal.
+If a supported entitlement is present in the entitlements file, then running `eas build` will enable it on Apple Developer Console.
 If the capability is already enabled, then EAS Build will skip it.

 ## Disabling